 It was literally overnight that my loving babe went from staying in ONE PLACE to wanting to EXPLORE THE WORLD!

 When your baby gains independence it is exciting.
 The world is beautiful, messy, and evokes so much wonder.
 But it’s a major headache if your house has all concrete tile floors.
 Even a mom not suffering from PPD/OCD (more on that next time) can think of a thousand ways a baby + concrete = trouble.

 I created a “yes” space for her in our guest bedroom.

-This space isn’t intended for her to sit alone in.
+This space isn’t intended for her to hang out without parental supervision.
 But if I need to quickly change a load of laundry, or grab a cup of water, I know that she is SAFE for a minute or two.

 I also know when she feels like taking a risk (which may involve trying to crawl over a pillow and not quite making it), she won’t be knocking her head too hard because the space is covered with floor mats.

 Some of the skills you can work towards in your play space include: